 Bring your bike or rent one in Coronado and enjoy the relatively flat terrain and tree-lined streets.
 A comfortable beach cruiser with a basket is the perfect beach accessory.

 While there are dozens of beaches along the San Diego Coastline, Coronado Beach is one of the most special.
 The beach, literally, sparkles in the sun.
 Why does it sparkle?
 Coronado Beach sparkles because of a high amount of the mineral mica, in the sand.
 Coronado Beach is truly a place you want to visit and spend the day.

-Coronado Central beach runs parallel to Ocean Boulevard and has beach accessible wheel chairs available, free of charge.
+The central beach runs parallel to Ocean Boulevard and has beach accessible wheelchairs available, free of charge.
 Just check at the Life Guard Tower for these.

 North Beach is where the locals enjoy spending their leisure time and if you have come to the Coronado Beach area with your dog, this is the beach that welcomes dogs.